Geoff McDonald, Chief Executive, Skyline Enterprises

 In 2016 James went to Tongyeong South Korea to lead the team in starting up Skyline 1st Luge operation in Korea which opened to the public in February 2017.

-Leigh Stock, General Manager, Mercure Dunedin Leisure Lodge
+Leigh Stock, General Manager, Heritage Dunedin Leisure Lodge

 Maryann Geddes, Group Manager Training Development & Risk